Board of County Commissioners goals and policy directives 2023

 - Continue to support efforts that address wildfire mitigation, suppression and education with the Roaring Fork and Middle Colorado Wildfire Collaboratives and through our partnerships with the Center of Excellence for Advanced Technology Aerial Firefighting, the Unmanned Aerial Vehicle Training Facility, the Upper Colorado River Interagency Fire Management Unit, the SEAT base and Garfield County Emergency Management.

-Organizational, Core and Internal Services
+Organizational, Core, and Internal Services

 - Promote a culture of safety and advance the county’s risk management activities with a focus on measures to reduce the overall insurance costs to the county.
+Commission a county insurance task force to evaluate options for the BOCC for 2025 as potential alternative insurance choices to our membership with CTSI.

 - Ensure the fiscal sustainability of county operations with a balanced annual budget and working to operate within it by reducing the reliance on quarterly budget supplements, maintaining headcount, and continuing to develop long‐term revenue forecasts and financial strategies for the county’s organizational structure and five-year capital improvement plan.